confluentinc/ksqldb-recipes/docs/security/ssh-attack/index.md

 ## Code Summary

-Run the Syslog source connector locally (this recipe also is a great demonstration on how to run a self-managed connector) to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.
-Then proceed with ksqlDB to process the Syslog messages.
+Run the Syslog source connector locally, then proceed with ksqlDB to process the Syslog messages.

 ```sql
 --8<-- "docs/security/ssh-attack/process.sql"